 Available workers’ compensation benefits in New York include:

 - Medical Benefits: Your employer’s workers’ compensation insurance provider (or self-insured employer) is responsible for paying all reasonable and necessary medical expenses related to your work-related injury or illness.
 This includes medication costs, copays, therapies, and other treatments, as well as mileage reimbursement for travel to and from doctors’ appointments.

 - Wage Replacement Benefits: If your condition keeps you from working temporarily (or permanently), you are entitled to wage replacement benefits.
 Temporary wage replacement is paid at a rate of 2/3 your average weekly wage, whereas permanent disability benefits are awarded based on your impairment rating and other factors.

 Additional workers’ compensation benefits may be available depending on the specifics of your case.
 We recommend that you schedule a complimentary consultation with one of our New York City mental health workers’ compensation lawyers to learn more.

-A History of Success in Complex Workers’ Compensation Cases
+A History of Success in Mental Health Workers’ Compensation Cases

 Whether you have not yet filed a claim, or your claim has been denied by your employer, our firm is ready to fight for you.
-If your employer has retaliated against you for filing a workers’ compensation claim, whether by wrongfully terminating your employment or in some other way, our attorneys can also help you fight back.
+If your employer has retaliated against you for filing a workers’ compensation claim, whether by wrongfully terminating your employment or in some other way, our mental health attorneys for worker’s comp can also help you fight back.